sahilmadaan048/ip-sniffer/README.md

 ![alt text](image.png)

-## Future Improvements
-- Add timeout options for scanning.
-- Support scanning a range of IP addresses.
-- Improve error handling and logging.

 ## **📌 Project Overview**
 This is a **multi-threaded port scanner** written in **Rust**.
 It efficiently scans a target **IP address** for open ports, leveraging concurrency to speed up the process.
 The scanner supports: